-We are now accepting applications for our 2018 graduate and placement schemes.
-Please apply by Friday 4 December 2017.
+We have now extended the deadline for applications to a number of our 2018 graduate and placement schemes.
+Please apply by Friday 22 December 2017.

 Our graduate and placement programmes are competitive and we receive a high number of quality applications every year.